By Ashok Prasad, Founder, Niyyam

 If you try to double your money fast:

-- You take a high risk
+- You take a higher risk

 - You increase the chances of loss